msdundar/kanarya/README.md

 This module acts as a wrapper on top of AWS Go SDK and makes easier to implement canary deployments in your lambda projects.

+`kanarya` can be used locally in your Go projects, can be implemented as a CLI tool, or can be used on CI, depending on your needs.

 ## Install

 ```sh